bcgov/lupi-git-hackfest/Instructions-and-prompts/instructions.md

 - Each team should create a branch for their assigned chapter (e.g., `chapter-3`).
 - All work for your chapter will be done in this branch.
+- Work together to create tasks that can be assigned to each team member using a branch from chapter-3 (see 3).

 ---

 ### 3. Personal Contribution Branches

-- Each team member creates their own branch from the team chapter branch (e.g., `chapter-3-alex`).
+- Each team member creates their own branch from the team chapter branch (e.g., `chapter-3-add-monster-image`).
 - Use your branch to add your AI-generated text and/or images for the chapter.

 ---

 ### 4. Submit and Sync Your Work

-- When ready, merge your personal branch into your team's chapter branch.
+- When ready create a pull request to merge your personal branch into your team's chapter branch.

-  (This can be done via a Pull Request or merge, depending on your workflow.)
-- Please delete your personal branch after it’s merged.
+- Please delete your personal branch after the pull request is merged.

 ---

 ### 5. Finalize and Submit the Chapter

-- Once all team contributions are merged into the team chapter branch and the chapter is complete:
+Once all team contributions are merged into the chapter branch and the chapter is complete:
 - Open a Pull Request from your team’s chapter branch to the main branch of the repository.
 - Tag your team members and a mentor for review.
 - Address any feedback, then merge when approved!

 ---